siddharthnarula/Computer-Graphics/Report.md

 ```cpp
 std::vector<std::string> GetAllLocationsFromCategory(std::string category);
 ```
-For a given string, check if it matches the element in attribute column, if it does then return list of all the IDs.
+For a given input category, check if it matches the element in attribute column, if it does then return list of all the locations that are part of the input category.

 ### Time complexity is O(n)